Installation on Amazon Web Services via EKS

 Installation process

-Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available in the registry and that helm
+Before starting the installation, ensure that your Kubernetes cluster is running, all the CAST Imaging docker images are available in the registry and that helm and kubectl are installed on your system.

 Step 1 - EKS environment setup